wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 (At the top of the list is Debian.)

+<a name="SocialEngineering"></a>

+### Social Engineering

+* Tailgating / piggybacking

+Credential harvesting:
+* Eliciting information
+* Impersonation

+* Phishing, Spear-phishing, whaling
+* Vishing (via a voicemail by phone )
+* Smishing, aka SMS phishing, uses phishing methods through text messaging
+* Watering Hole Attack attacks a site that the target frequently visits.
+* Pharming redirects victims to a bogus website

+* Invoice scam
+* Pretexting
+* Credential harvesting

+* Prepending - adding something to the front of something else, such as adding an asterisk to the front of code or prepending text to the subject line or body of an email.

+* "Hybrid warfare": Influencing campaign, propaganda, disinformation, hoaxes
+* Manufacturing consent

+Lures:

+* Authority (posing as government, customer)
+* Scarcity
+* Familiarity/liking
+* Urgency

+Hoax

+Influence campaign

+Watering hole attack

+Typo squatting

 ## International

 International Organization for Standardization (ISO) and the International Electrotechnical Commission <a target="_blank" href="https://www.iso27001security.com/html/27018.html"><strong>(IEC) 27018:2019</strong></a> Code of practice for protection of Personally Identifiable Information (PII) in public clouds acting as PII processors  covers the processing of personal information by cloud service providers.
 27018 interprets rather than duplicates <a target="_blank" href="https://www.iso27001security.com/html/27002.html">ISO/IEC 27002:2013</a>.
 For example, advising cloud service providers to advise their customers if they use sub-contractors.